obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 **replicateWithURL**(url, exclusively)

-* url (string): the URL of the database to replicate with
+* url (string): the URL of the remote database to replicate with or the name of a local database
 * exclusively (boolean): if true, any existing replications with this URL will be removed

 Convenience function for setting up two-way replication with a remote database specified by the provided